 C. Business Size Standard: A firm (including affiliates) must be a small business as defined by the Small Business Administration (SBA).
-It must not have annual gross receipts over $23.98 million in the previous three fiscal years.
+It must not have annual gross receipts over $28.48 million in the previous five fiscal years.
 Depending on the type of work the business performs, other size standards may apply.

 D. Ownership: Must be a for-profit small business concern where socially and economically disadvantaged individuals own at least 51% interest and control management AND daily business operations.

 E. Independence: The business must not be affiliated with another firm in such a way as to compromise its independence and control.
 These include, but not limited to, such areas as personnel, facilities, equipment, financial and/or bonding support, and other resources.

 F. Management and Control: The socially and economically DBE owner(s) must possess the power to direct or cause the direction to the management and policies of the firm and to make day-to-day decisions, as well as long-term decisions on matters of management, policy and operations.